ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     JsonElement response = this.apiClient.getHistoricalEvents(DEVICE_TYPE);

-The reponse will contain more paramters and application needs to retrieve the JSON element *events* from the response to get the array of events returned.
+The response will contain more parameters and application needs to retrieve the JSON element *events* from the response to get the array of events returned.
 As mentioned in the *view events from all devices* section, the overloaded method can be used to control the output.

 .. code:: java